-In post #5 I outlined the steps used to go from vertical acceleration to vertical displacement and how the results were completely off.
-I think I’ve figured out what was going wrong.
+Post #5 outlined the steps used to go from vertical acceleration to vertical displacement and how the results were completely off.
 The reason why each of the displacement graphs at the end of the post look so totally different just by changing the integral reset points is because of a negative offset to the velocity signal.
-I think of it as a negative DC offset, as in the average value of the signal is not zero.
 This causes huge problems when you go to integrate the signal.
 Lets take a look at the vertical acceleration signal again:

 Lets take a look at an example graph with which does not offset correct the velocity signal before integrating to get displacement:

 The blue vertical lines indicate the seperate chunks of data, with everything being split based on the minima of the acceleration signal.
 You may notice that the velocity signal has a slight positive bias.
 When this signal is integrated to get the bottom graph of displacement, the displacement starts at zero but does not return to zero as you would expect as the rotating arm is rotating in a circle.

 Now lets take a look at the graphs when you do offset correct before each integration step:

 This plot finally makes some sense, and to make things better, the average displacement for the 5 chunks of data is 41.7cm.
 This measurement has an error of 4.25 %.
 The results from offset correcting are very encouraging but more testing needs to be done to verify that this isn’t just a case of confirmation bias.
 A more comprehensive experiment is planned involving multiple wave heights.
 Extra mounting holes have been drilled into the rotating arm at a radius of 20cm, 40cm and 60cm.
 Measurements will be taken with the sensor at the three different radii and compared to the actual values in the next blog post.